 BioNTech was founded in 2008 with the goal to develop treatments for patients that address diseases with high unmet medical need.
 As a next generation immunotherapy company, it is our vision to harness the power of the immune system to develop novel therapies against cancer and infectious diseases.
 To realize this vision, we combine decades of groundbreaking research in immunology, a wide array of computational discovery and therapeutic drug platforms for the rapid development of novel biopharmaceuticals.
+To date we have expanded our team to more than 4,000 employees worldwide.

 We have built a broad toolkit across multiple technology platforms, including a diverse range of potentially first-in-class therapeutic approaches.
 This includes mRNA vaccines, cell and gene therapies, targeted antibodies, small molecule immunomodulators, Ribologicals, and next generation immunomodulators.
-Our approach has created a robust and diversified product pipeline across infectious disease and oncology, comprised of our first commercial product, BNT162b2 (COMIRNATY), the first ever approved mRNA therapy, over 17 clinical stage product candidates and more than 30 research programs.
+Our approach has created a robust and diversified product pipeline across infectious diseases and oncology, comprised of our first commercial product, BNT162b2 (COMIRNATY), the first ever approved mRNA therapy, and that includes three commercial stage products (original vaccine, original/BA.1- and BA.4/5.-adapted bivalent vaccines).
+The clinical pipeline includes over 19 clinical stage product candidates and more than 30 research programs.